-In order to receive consideration for continued assistance in the Ministerial Financial Assistance Program, it is necessary for Baptist students to submit a completed Church Certification Renewal Form by March 1st to the Office of Scholarship Services Office at Truett Seminary.
+In order to receive consideration for continued assistance in the Ministerial Financial Assistance Program, it is necessary for Baptist students to submit a completed Church Certification Renewal Form by March 1st to the Office of Scholarship Services at Truett Seminary.
 Upon approval, this form will allow a student to receive MFA assistance for the upcoming academic year.
-Forms are mailed to enrolled students and are also available on the Truett website.
+Forms are available online to enrolled students on the Truett website.
 Failure to submit the Church Certification Renewal Form within the deadline will constitute a forfeiture of assistance.
 Renewal forms received after the deadline will be considered for subsequent semesters within the remainder of the appropriate academic year.